Kanos812/cp1404practicals/prac_10/REFLECTION.md

 Although this code was completed to a high degree, I was able to provide constructive feedback through highlighting examples of inconsistencies in code (for instance in variable naming).
 I believe that I was able to provide constructive criticism that allowed the user to further enhance their coding habits for future by summarising my suggestions in a comment at the end.
-Furthermore I made sure to praise the user for the high quality code that they were able to produce.
+Furthermore, I made sure to praise the user for the high quality code that they were able to produce.

 ## Practicals